- Museums and Art Galleries

 Standard Opening Times and Pricing

-During the Cold War the canteen was used by up to 300 personnel daily and we have carefully preserved many original features in today's cafe, where we offer a pleasing selection of hot and cold snacks and drinks for you to enjoy from coffee and cake to freshly made sandwiches.
+During the Cold War the canteen was used by up to 300 personnel daily and we have carefully preserved many original features in today's cafe, where they offer a pleasing selection of hot and cold snacks and drinks for you to enjoy from coffee and cake to freshly made sandwiches.